 Include Relevant Documents

 Include documentation that supports your dispute.
 If you are reporting an identity theft, you should be sure to include any information, affidavits or police reports relating the theft.
 If you have been a victim of a mixed file, you should include copies of whatever reports you have showing the problem, which may include subscriber copies of reports, tri-merges, or consumer disclosures.
 If you have won a court case about the dispute, include those papers as well.

-In those cases where someone has forged your signature, be sure to include exemplars of your own signature, along with a notary signature where appropriate.
+In those cases where someone has forged your signature, be sure to include samples of your own signature, along with a notary signature where appropriate.
 Notarization is an attestation that the document actually comes from the individual who signed the document.
 The fact that the document is notarized, is itself proof of the identity of the individual who signed.
 Providing these pieces of evidence will invite the CRA to perform a comparison on its own.
-As always, call out any attachments by name in the correspondence so the CRAs cannot claim not to have received them. (which happens often) And keep copies of anything you send!
+As always, call out any attachments by name in the correspondence so the CRAs cannot claim not to have received them (which happens often).
+And keep copies of anything you send!

 Invite Further Correspondence and Provide Preferred Contact Information